-When you and your passengers are the innocent victims of an impaired driver, you have a right to hold the driver accountable for damages you have sustained as a result of the crash.
-If a driver is under the influence of marijuana and causes an accident, their drug use is certainly grounds for finding them at fault.
+When you and your passengers are the innocent victims of an impaired driver, you have a right to hold the driver accountable for damages you have sustained due to the crash.
+If a driver is under the influence of marijuana and causes an accident, their drug use is grounds for finding them at fault.
 However, you do not necessarily need a positive drug test to hold them accountable.
-Our Indiana car accident lawyers explain here.
+Our Indiana car accident attorney team explains here.

 How Marijuana Use Affects Driving

 Unlike many other states, recreational and medical marijuana are still illegal in Indiana.
 However, that doesn’t mean people aren’t using it and getting behind the wheel afterward.
 After alcohol, marijuana is the substance most often associated with impaired driving, even in states where it is still illegal.
 Similar to alcohol, marijuana affects the areas of the brain that control movement, balance, coordination, memory, and judgment.
 This can impact driving ability by:

 - Reducing the driver’s ability to make quick decisions

 - Impairing the driver’s coordination

 - Limiting the ability to focus on the task of driving

 - Making the driver sleepy

 These common effects of marijuana make a stoned driver very dangerous.
 They are unlikely to identify and avoid hazards, won’t be able to judge the distance to the car in front of them, will be easily distracted from the road, and are more likely than sober drivers to fall asleep behind the wheel.
 In addition, studies show that many people combine marijuana use with alcohol, making them doubly dangerous drivers.